Tuesday, August 26, 2025

 He also confirmed the throwing contests, saying, "The Giants have a standing offer of $100 that he can throw a baseball farther than any man in the world.
 The offer has been accepted a few times.
 Joe Woods of the Cleveland Americans took the bet once and Evans beat him by over 31 feet."

 The next year, when the Union Giants came back through Wisconsin, Roundy once again heaped praise on Evans, saying, "The Giant centerfielder, to me looks like the fastest man I ever saw in a baseball suit.
-I might be wrong, but this my opinion of him.
+I might be wrong, but that is my opinion of him.
 He has the greatest throwing arm in the game and is said can circle the sacks in less than 14 seconds.
 He sure is worth the price to see him in action."

 In the summer of 1923, "Red" Mich of the Wisconsin State Journal wrote, "Evans, the great center fielder who would be in the majors but for his race, has walloped only four homers, but his all around ability makes him the most valuable member of the club in the eyes of most of the critics who have seen the Giants in action."